BryanHogan/bryanhogan-blog-content/blog/obsidian-academic.md

 I will continue to store research notes and plans in Obsidian, but writing the actual paper will be done in Visual Studio Code with LaTeX.

+## Possible Alternatives - Update July 2025

+Since posting this I've received a few good-looking alternatives.

+1. Typst - Even though it looked like a clear improvement over LaTeX I originally dismissed it as it seemed to be another online-only walled-garden service.
+But it is possible to run it offline, since parts of it are open-source.
+A good solution to do that on desktop seems to be [Typstify](https://typstify.com/).
+There's also someone working on an Android tool called [BeauTyXT](https://beautyxt.app/).
+2. [Quarto](https://quarto.org/) - A powerful tool that can do a lot, can use Markdown as well as Typst to create documents.
+But it looks complicated, didn't understand its focus yet.
+3. [Monster Writer](https://www.monsterwriter.com/) - A note-taking tool with a good UI that can utilize Markdown and LaTeX.